 When my husband was still in the Basic Officer Leaders Course, we attended a Commandant's Mixer ("mixer" was the first red flag) that was intended to teach a group of new officers and their spouses how to mingle and network with other, much higher-ranking officers.

 If you're like me, then the words "mingling" and "networking" cue instant nausea, so I spent more of the evening trying to convince my husband to let me wait in the car than I did actually being social.
-The moral of the story leads me to the first of our ...
+But there's a way to get past the nerves and start networking.

 1. Always assume there will be mingling.
 If you arrive at an event and the etiquette for the evening is sitting exactly one chair away from your neighbor and not speaking at all, then you'll be pleasantly surprised.
 But if it follows the norm for most military-related events, mingling is par for the course.
 The benefit of this rule is that, in following it, you will never be taken off guard (like I was at that traumatic mixer).
 And if you know there will be mingling, then you can follow Rule #2, which is:

 2. Have a mingling game plan.
 Your mingling game plan will require you to do a bit of homework.
 Stay on top of current events -- particularly those that are relevant to your branch of the military and, even better, your spouse's unit -- and make it your go-to conversation topic for each social encounter.
 Also choose two or three small talk topics ("Can you believe it's this warm in November?" or "Have you tried the cake yet?", etc.) so you aren't fumbling for words during an awkward silence or lull in conversation (which is when your introvert brain is most likely to flatline).